zorannik/HttpContextSubstitute/README.md

  ### How to pack the library?

- Open the solution file `src\HttpContextMoq.sln` with Visual Studio, and pack the HttpContextMoq (Build -> Pack HttpContextMoq)
+ Open the solution file `src\HttpContextSubstitute.sln` with Visual Studio, and pack the HttpContextSubstitute (Build -> Pack HttpContextSubstitute)

   ```
  make pack